andrewkwolek/dynamic-visual-slam/README.md

 - **Andrew Kwolek** - *Initial work and primary development* - [andrewkwolek2025@u.northwestern.edu](mailto:andrewkwolek2025@u.northwestern.edu)

 ---

-/**
- * @note Built for educational and research purposes at Northwestern University.
- * For questions, issues, or collaboration opportunities, please open an issue or contact the author directly.
- *
- * @warning Ensure proper calibration of camera parameters for accurate results.
- * System requires sufficient lighting and textured environment for reliable operation.
- */

 *Built for educational and research purposes at Northwestern University.
 For questions, issues, or collaboration opportunities, please open an issue or contact the author directly.*